Actions

 I started using the Raycast macOS application to check my calendar where I can access it through option-space and then use shortcuts like cmd-2 to access the calendar view without opening the calendar app.

-Oct 27, 2025 — Using chain of thought with AI, how to leverage voice input?
+Oct 27, 2025 — AI prompts, voice input for chain of thought

 I began to utilize my voice and Apple’s Dictation feature to verbalize my chain of thought while interacting with AI.
 It’s okay to use the keyboard but the mouth is closer to the brain.
 It’s also more intuitive to speak with eyes closed than to type.
 I also like talking because I am able to evaluate my own chain of thought.